Legio VI Victrix

-In Republican Service
+In Republican service

 The legion saw its first action in Perusia in 41 BC.
-It also served against the Sextus Pompeius, who occupied Sicily and made threats to discontinue sending grain to Rome.
+It also served against Sextus Pompeius, who occupied Sicily and made threats to discontinue sending grain to Rome.
 In 31 BC the legion fought in the Battle of Actium against Mark Antony.

-In Imperial Service
+In Imperial service

 VI Victrix in Spain

 The legion took part in the final stage of the Roman conquest of Hispania, participating in Augustus' major war against the Cantabrians, from 29 BC to 19 BC, that brought all of the Iberian Peninsula under Roman rule.

 The legion stayed in Spain for nearly a century and received the surname Hispaniensis, founding the city of Legio (modern-day León).
 Soldiers of this unit and X Gemina numbered among the first settlers of Caesaraugusta, what became modern-day Zaragoza.
 The cognomen Victrix (Victorious) dates back to the reign of Nero.
 But Nero was unpopular in the area, and when the governor of Hispania Tarraconensis, Galba, said he wished to overthrow Nero, the legion supported him and he was proclaimed Emperor in the VI Victrix legionary camp.
 Galba created VII Gemina and marched on Rome, where Nero killed himself.